boryzic919/moonstar-coding-test-backend/README.md

 - Add OpenApi and/ or Swagger
 - Wrtie a nice Readme file

-### Frontend

-- Write tests
-- Implement modern pagination, that would be good for newsfeed
-- Implement second layout for desktop
-- Use scss to describe classes
-- Use Typescript
-- Use pure Javascript/ Typescript with no runtime dependencies
-- If you are using any framework minize dependencies
-- Write a nice Readme file

 Any other ideas of your choice.

 ## How to start